nagururehaman/assignment2-naguruabdur/README.md

 ## Directions from maryville to kanyakumari

-1.For reaching kanyakumari from maryville.
+1. For reaching kanyakumari from maryville.
-    1.reach to kansas city airport in a vehicle.
+    1. reach to kansas city airport in a vehicle.
-    2.We should book out flight tickets prior, from kansas to chicago and chicago to chennai,india.
+    2. We should book out flight tickets prior, from kansas to chicago and chicago to chennai,india.
-    3.Hire a vehicle or use public transportation to reach kanyakumari.
+    3. Hire a vehicle or use public transportation to reach kanyakumari.
-2.End of your journey.
+2. End of your journey.